Frequently Asked Questions

 Q: Are there deadlines for submitting the applications?

-A: Yes, initial applications for the Strategic Grants Program must be submitted by one of the following dates: February 1, 2013 and May 31, 2013.
-Please note these dates are subject to change without notice.
-Always check the website and application form for the most up-to-date information.
+A: Yes, the 2014 deadlines for initial applications for the Strategic Grants Program will be communicated in the months to come.
+Please check the website and application form for the most up-to-date information.

-Applications for the Community Partnership Grants Program are accepted between January 7, 2013 and September 30, 2013.
+Applications for the Community Partnership Grants Program will be accepted again in January 2014, when the next application cycle begins.
 Requests will be processed on a first-come, first-served basis.

 Q: Can we submit more than one initial application at a time?

 A: No. Organizations may only submit one initial application per grant cycle.
 Additional applications will not be reviewed.